DunlapCoddingPC/pyUSPTO/PubPlan.md

 # PyPI Publication Plan for "pyUSPTO"

-This is a comprehensive plan to prepare the USPTO API client for PyPI publication under the name "pyUSPTO".
+This is a comprehensive plan to prepare the USPTO ODP API client for PyPI publication under the name "pyUSPTO".

 ## Current Status